Learn how you can discover and use custom visuals from the Office store for use in your reports in Power BI.

 The page also include instructions on how to import the custom visual into Power BI Desktop and the Power BI service.

-You can also download a sample report that include the custom visual and showcases its capabilities.
+You can also download a sample report that includes the custom visual and showcases its capabilities.

 Some custom visuals have passed rigorous testing and are registered for server-side usage.
-Registered custom visuals are supported for exporting to PowerPoint, exporting to PDF, and will display in the emails received when a user subscribes to report pages.
+Registered custom visuals are supported for exporting to PowerPoint and will display in the emails received when a user subscribes to report pages.